sodascience/metasyn/docs/source/usage/cli.rst

 .. note::

    The configuration file must be in the `.toml` format.
-For more information on the format, please refer to the `Python documentation <https://docs.python.org/3/library/configparser.html>`_.
+For more information on the format, please refer to the `TOML documentation <https://toml.io/en/>`_.

    An example of a configuration file that specifies the ``PassengerId`` column to be unique and the ``Fare`` column to have a log-normal distribution is as follows: